This Million Dollar Baked Penne has been a family favorite for decades and is destined to become one of YOUR new family

 This Baked Penne Pasta recipe is loaded with hearty sausage, garlic infused tomato sauce and a hidden layer of creamy, gooey cheesiness that tastes like a million dollars AND it is quick and easy to make, fabulous for a crowd, freezes beautifully and doesn’t break the bank!

 Oh how I love a hearty pasta from my One Pot Chili Mac to my 30 Minute Spaghetti Bolognese, Cheesy Skillet Penne, Cheesy Tortellini Al Forno and Cheesy Taco Pasta Bake.
 There is just something so richly satisfying and decadently delicious about pasta.
 Still, my most popular pasta recipe by far is my Million Dollar Macaroni and Cheese, for good reason.
 That epic best-macaroni-and-cheese-ever was inspired by this Baked Penne.

-My mom still bakes and freezes it for make-ahead company meals and just last week, I was asking my niece what her favorite food was and she said, “Baked Ziti,” which is our family’s affectionate name for Baked Penne because we prefer penne pasta as opposed to ziti pasta.
+My mom still bakes and freezes this Baked Penne for make-ahead company meals and just last week, I was asking my niece what her favorite food was and she said, “Baked Ziti,” which is our family’s affectionate name for Baked Penne because we prefer penne pasta as opposed to ziti pasta.
 And you just might prefer this Baked Penne to lasagna as it is another Italian American comfort food stuffed with yummy layers, but without all the fuss.

 How to Make Baked Penne